avatar-cli/website/content/contribute.md

 will allow us to devote more time to it, so you can have a better product in the end.

-For now there are three ways you can choose to sponsor Avatar-CLI:
+For now there are four ways you can choose to sponsor Avatar-CLI:

 <div style="display: flex; max-width: 720px; margin-bottom: 40px;">
 <a href="https://www.patreon.com/coder_spirit"><img